aiaa-istc/aiaa-istc.github.io/announcements.md

 His research focuses on robust planning and learning under uncertainty with an emphasis on multiagent systems, and he was the planning and control lead for the MIT DARPA Urban Challenge team.
 His work has been recognized with multiple awards, including the 2020 IEEE CSS Distinguished Member Award, the 2020 AIAA Intelligent Systems Award, the 2015 AeroLion Technologies Outstanding Paper Award for Unmanned Systems, the 2015 IEEE CSS Video Clip Contest, the 2011 IFAC Automatica award for best applications paper, and the 2002 Institute of Navigation Burka Award.
 He also received the Air Force Commander's Public Service Award in 2017.
 He is a Fellow of IEEE and AIAA and was elected to the National Academy of Engineering in 2021.

 ### <i>News: 2021 March 6, 2:57pm EST (by Cat McGhan)</i>
+#### 1st Workshop on AI for Space in conjunction with CVPR 2021: June 2021
 1st Workshop on AI for Space in conjunction with CVPR 2021: June 2021

 AI4Space focuses on the role of AI, particularly computer vision and machine learning, in helping to solve technical challenges related to space, from autonomous spacecrafts, space mining, debris monitoring and mitigation, to answering fundamental questions about the universe.
 The workshop will highlight the space capabilities that draw from and/or overlap significantly with vision and learning research, outline the unique difficulties presented by space applications to vision and learning, and discuss recent advances towards overcoming those obstacles.